jnditifei/bulkApiV2/README.md

 Error Handling

 Failed Records
-When Salesforce returns failed records for a completed job, they are logged and optionally sent to a dedicated topic.
+When Salesforce returns failed records for a completed job, they are logged.

 Unprocessed Records
 If a job fails entirely (e.g., malformed data, invalid field), the unprocessed batch can be routed to another Kafka topic for review.